AilyticMinds/AilyticMinds/README.md

 ### Integration Deployment

-To try out your integration, you can deploy its current version to your workspace using the botpressa CLI:
+To try out your integration, you can deploy its current version to your workspace using the luminminda CLI:

 ```sh
 bp deploy